Feasibility of Acousto-Electric Tomography: Introduction

 \section{Introduction}

-In a variety of applications in imaging science it is important to reliably image the electrical conductivity in some domain.
+In a variety of applications in imaging science it is important to reliably image the electrical conductivity in some object or region.
 In medical imaging, for instance, the electric conductivity distribution in the human body carries information about the health condition of the patient, i.e., location of tumours, lung function and brain function, and hence an image of the conductivity is very useful for medical imaging \cite{holder2010a}.
-In other application domains such as Electrical Brain Stimulation it is important to have an accurate estimate of the brain's conductivity in order to compute the current density generated from the exterior.
+In other application domains such as Electrical Brain Stimulation it is important to have an accurate estimate of the brain's conductivity in order to compute the current density generated from the exterior \cite{saturnino2019a}.

 Electrical Impedance Tomography (EIT) is a fairly novel technology for medical imaging that aims at reconstructing a 3D image of a body's electrical conductivity from surface measurements of current and voltages through electrodes at the surface of the body.
-However, it is well-known that the inverse problem in EIT is notoriously ill-posed thus giving rise to low resolution images \cite{cheney1999a}.
-In recent years new ideas have been proposed that are often referred to as hybrid imaging.
+EIT is well-known that the inverse problem in EIT is notoriously ill-posed thus giving rise to low resolution images \cite{cheney1999a}.
+In recent years new ideas for conductivity imaging have been proposed that are often referred to as hybrid imaging.
 Broadly speaking, the idea of hybrid imaging is to utilize and control two separate, but coupled, physical phenomenon to obtain some extra information that makes the reconstruction problem more well-posed.

 One such method that has been subject to extensive research interest is acousto-electric tomography (AET) \cite{zhang2004a, WidlakScherzer2012}.
-In AET, one perturbs the electrical conductivity of the object by acoustic waves while conducting EIT-measurements.
+In AET, one perturbs the electrical conductivity of the object by acoustic waves while conducting EIT measurements.
 The so-called acousto-electric effect allows one to recover first the internal electric power density and second the conductivity distribution.
-AET has not yet matured as a technology; it is questionable whether the measurable signals are strong enough for reconstruction purpose.
+Mathematically, AET is well understood, but is has not yet matured as a technology.
+It is in fact questionable whether the measurable signals are strong enough for reconstruction purpose, or if the measurements are completely altered by unavoidable barriers like the omnipresent Johnson-Nyquist noise.
 The main goal of this paper is to clarify, using realistic models and parameters in a computational study, the feasibility of AET.
+In particular we need to give reasonable estimates of the Signal-to-Noise ratio (SNR) in an AET setup.